Stratified noncommutative geometry: The -monoidal reconstruction theorem

 \begin{remark} For each $n \geq 0$, each $\mu \in \cO(n)$, and each $(X_i)_{i \in \ul{n}} \in \cC^{\times n}$, a right-laxly $\cO$-monoidal functor $\cC \xra{F} \cD$ determines a natural comparison morphism

 in $\cD$.\footnote{In the case that $n=0$, by assumption the space $\cO(0)$ is contractible, and the comparison morphism determined by its unique point is a morphism

-} In fact, directly from the definitions, a right-laxly $\cO$-monoidal functor $\cC \xra{F} \cD$ determines a functor $\Alg_\cO(\cC) \xra{F} \Alg_\cO(\cD)$ on $\cO$-algebras.
-Dually, a left-laxly $\cO$-monoidal functor determines comparison morphisms in the opposite direction, and determines a functor on $\cO$-coalgebras. \end{remark}
+} In fact, directly from the definitions, a right-laxly $\cO$-monoidal functor $\cC \xra{F} \cD$ determines a functor $\Alg_\cO(\cC) \xra{F} \Alg_\cO(\cD)$ on $\infty$-categories of $\cO$-algebras.
+Dually, a left-laxly $\cO$-monoidal functor determines comparison morphisms in the opposite direction, and determines a functor on $\infty$-categories of $\cO$-coalgebras. \end{remark}

-\begin{observation} It follows from \Cref{lemma.ptwise.radjt.has.ptwise.ladjt} that given an adjunction $F \adj G$ between the underlying $\infty$-categories of $\cO$-monoidal $\infty$-categories, the following two types of data are equivalent: \begin{itemize} \item the additional structure on the left adjoint $F$ of a left-laxly $\cO$-monoidal functor; \item the additional structure on the right adjoint $G$ of a right-laxly $\cO$-monoidal functor.\footnote{Indeed, this fact motivates our choice of handedness in parts \Cref{item.rlaxly.O.mon} and \Cref{item.llaxly.O.mon} of \Cref{defn.O.mon.and.laxly}: concordance with the handedness of the adjoint feels more fundamental than concordance with the handedness of the fibrations.} \end{itemize} It follows in particular e.g.\! that the right adjoint of an $\cO$-monoidal functor is canonically right-laxly $\cO$-monoidal.
+\begin{observation} It follows from \Cref{lemma.ptwise.radjt.has.ptwise.ladjt} that given an adjunction $F \adj G$ between the underlying $\infty$-categories of $\cO$-monoidal $\infty$-categories, the following two types of data are equivalent: \begin{itemize} \item the additional structure on the left adjoint $F$ of a left-laxly $\cO$-monoidal functor; \item the additional structure on the right adjoint $G$ of a right-laxly $\cO$-monoidal functor.\footnote{Indeed, this fact motivates our choice of handedness in parts \Cref{item.rlaxly.O.mon} and \Cref{item.llaxly.O.mon} of \Cref{defn.O.mon.and.laxly}: we take concordance with the handedness of the adjoint as more fundamental than concordance with the handedness of the fibrations.} \end{itemize} It follows in particular e.g.\! that the right adjoint of an $\cO$-monoidal functor is canonically right-laxly $\cO$-monoidal.
 We will use these facts without further comment. \end{observation}